POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline/pipeline_steps.rst

 ------------------------------------

-To get interpolated data from our grids, we train in this step an interpolator on your `PSyGrid` object.
+To get interpolated data from our grids, we train in this step an interpolator on your :samp:`PSyGrid` object.
 The file :samp:`step_4.csv` therefore has to contain two information bits.
 First, the grid containing the data and second, the name of the interpolator object.

 .. code-block::